 In what storage bin, then, do we park our constantly created histories?
 Where is the past kept?

-Because if there are expired seconds, minutes and hours – in other words, history – that storage area must be more massive than all of present reality by factors impossible to calculate.
+Because if all the expired seconds, minutes and hours of history fill that storage area. it’s more massive than all of present reality by an incalculable factor.

 All we have finally is this.
-Try to get used to it.
+Adjust mentally.
 It’ll help you tell better stories, and it has more promise than you can imagine.
 Think about it.
 Beliefs about pasts and futures may be more barrier than opportunity.

 What we’re craving through our religions and secular beliefs is, was and always will be right in front of us.
 We have everything we’ve ever wanted or will want already in our permanent sandbox.
 Here and now.
 We should be having more fun, but we have a very hard time seeing the truth.
 It seems impossible to pull off.
 Maybe it always will be.

 Our five vaunted senses are far too limited to sort through the dense complexity of in- formation ceaselessly being fed to our brains.
 Some of it seems, to us, too preposterous to con- sider.
 We made up time in the same spirit as we made up shinguards and lampposts, tools that help us negotiate what would otherwise be darkness and danger.
 Now, like a houseguest with nowhere else to go, time refuses to back off and insists on misleading us.